THERE IS VALUE IN WAITING. And this waiting is borne out of the element of self-control, writes Rev Dr Mvume Dandala, former patron of HEARTLINES.

 Self-control and the value of waiting; what a nation we could build if these defined our mindsets.

-Rev Mvume H Dandala is General Secretary of the All Africa Conference of Churches, former Presiding Bishop of the Methodist Church of Southern Africa, and is the recipient of the Presidential Order of the Baobab (Silver) for his peace-making role in South Africa.
+Rev Mvume H Dandala is former General Secretary of the All Africa Conference of Churches, former Presiding Bishop of the Methodist Church of Southern Africa, and is the recipient of the Presidential Order of the Baobab (Silver) for his peace-making role in South Africa.